WeblateOrg/weblate/docs/formats.rst

     pair: gettext; file format
     pair: PO; file format

 Most widely used format for translating libre software.
-This was first format supported by Weblate and still has the best support.

 Contextual info stored in the file is supported by adjusting its headers or linking to corresponding source files.